veeto

 Key Takeaways

-• Standardizes ballot formatting by requiring Yes/No options to be printed on separate lines with voting targets.
+• Standardizes ballot formatting by requiring Yes/No options on separate lines with voting targets for all propositions.

-• Amends multiple state codes to ensure consistent ballot formatting across all types of elections.
+• Revises multiple state codes to ensure uniform ballot language across all types of local and special elections.

 Get Involved